 To start the JBoss server, just execute the file run.bat that is located in the folder jboss\bin (relative to where you extracted the JBossIS7.zip).
-In the rest of this compendium we will assume that JBoss resides at M:\jdb042\jboss.
-In this case jdb042 represents the current username.
-You will simply have to replace jdb042 with your user-name to acquire the correct paths.
+In the rest of this compendium we will assume that JBoss resides at D:\jboss.
+If you placed jboss at a different location, simply replace D:\ to the directory containing jboss.